 I hope 2021 is the year we go forward wanting to understand and honour the meaning life has for each of us.

 As we get back to normal or a 'new' normal, I just want to reassure you that my client's safety and welfare is my priority.
-As such, counselling sessions are taking place but will continue to be via Skype, Teams, telephone or email, all of which are proving very successful.
+As such, counselling sessions are taking place but will continue to be via Zoom, Teams, telephone or email, all of which are proving very successful.
 The situation will be carefully monitored and re-assessed after the Roadmap government announcement on 21st June 2021.

 If you have any questions or queries about counselling sessions, please don't hesitate to get in touch.

 Be kind, be kind to yourself, be the person you want to be, be you.